 You will need to do a significant amount of research in order to make sure your preferred universities are suitable for you.

-Use the 'View full partner list' or 'Browse by region' buttons at the top of this page to navigate to individual pages for each partner university.
-These pages include important information and links relating to exchange opportunities with that partner.
+Use the 'View full partner list', 'Browse by region', 'Browse by study area' or 'Search by other criteria' buttons at the top of this page to navigate to individual pages for each host university.
+These pages include important information and links relating to exchange opportunities with that host.

-In particular, you can see the study areas taught by that university (a guide only, you should investigate the partner’s website for more detail), the number of units you will need to have completed by the time you apply and by the time you depart, and most importantly the Exchange Place Availability indicator.
-Remember that you won’t be able to apply for an institution that says ‘No places this round’, and must select at least one preference that says ‘High availability of places’ or ‘Moderate availability of places’.
+In particular, you can see the study areas taught by that university (a guide only, you should investigate the host university’s website for more detail), the number of units you will need to have completed by the time you apply and by the time you depart, language requirements, and the Exchange Place Availability indicator.

 Things to consider when choosing preferences